davidyi0529/Employee-Tracker_D/README.md

 <br />

-> Connect the Asset files to your MySQL database.
+3. Connect the Asset files to your MySQL database.

 <br />

-> Finally, you can start the application.
+4. Start the application.

 <br />